rerun/rerun/modules/stubbs/README.md

     rerun -m freddy -c dance -- -jumps 3

+### archive

+Create a self extracting archive script useful for launching a rerun environment.

+`archive` generates a script that takes the same argument list as `rerun`.
+It basically is a wrapper around launching `rerun` from the context of an extracted archive.

+*Usage*

+    rerun -m stubbs -c archive -- [-file <rerun.bsx>] [-modules<*>]

+*Example*

+Create an archive containing the "freddy" module:

+    rerun -m stubbs -c archive -- -modules "freddy"

+The `archive` command generates a rerun.bsx script in the current directory.

+Run the self extracting archive script without options and you will see freddy's command listed:

+    $ bash rerun.bsx
+    freddy:
+    [commands]
+     dance: tell freddy to dance
+      [options]
+        -jumps <>: "jump #num times"

+Now run freddy's "dance" command.

+    $ bash rerun -m freddy -c dance -- -jumps 10 jumps (10)

+It works like a normal `rerun` command.
+Amazing !

 ## Command implementation

 Running `add-command` as shown above will generate a stub default implementation